SmartExpertInc/onyx-cutom/SMARTDRIVE_SETUP.md

 - Click **"Sync to Onyx"** button
 - Files are imported and indexed in Onyx with proper user isolation
 - Each user's files are completely private from other users

+---

+## 🔄 Fallback: Manual Setup
+If the automatic connection doesn't work, click **"Manual Setup"** for the traditional app password approach.

 ## Database Tables